Tutipati-Anand-Kumar/Tripzo-Fullstack-Project/README.md

 Launch index.html: Right-click on the main entry file, index.html, and select "Open with Live Server".

 Access the Application: Your default web browser will open a new tab, and the Tripzo application will be ready for use! 🚀

+Step 5: Generate an App Password for Gmail 🔑
+Since your backend uses Nodemailer to send email OTPs and Gmail requires 2-Step Verification for external apps, you must generate a special App Password instead of using your main account password.

+Enable 2-Step Verification: If you haven't already, go to your Google Account Security settings and ensure 2-Step Verification is turned On.

+Go to App Passwords: On the same Security page, find the "App passwords" section (under "How you sign in to Google") and click on it.
+You will need to re-authenticate.

+Generate Password:

+In the "Select app" dropdown, choose "Other (Custom name...)".

+Enter a name like Tripzo-App and click "Generate".

+Copy the Password: Google will display a 16-character password in a yellow box.
+Copy this password immediately.
+This is the only time you will see it.

+Update .env: Go back to your BackendTripzo/.env file and use this 16-character code as the value for the EMAIL_PASS variable.

+Bash

+# Example updated .env file entry
+EMAIL_PASS="abcd efgh ijkl mnop" # Replace with your generated password, spaces are optional After updating the .env file, you may need to stop and restart your backend server (npm start) to load the new credentials.
+Once complete, the user authentication and email OTP verification features will work correctly!